boxboat/aks-health-check/README.md

 ## The Checks

 There are about 50+ best-practice recommendations for Azure Kubernetes Service (AKS).
-This tool helps the discovery and examination of 23 checks.
+This tool helps the discovery and examination of a number of those checks.
 The rest are either not automated yet, or they will never be since they require more context about the business, a conversation, and ultimately a judgement call.

 | Check ID    | Manual/Automated | Description |
 | ----------- | ---------------- | ---------------- |